Reading Town F.C.: History

 Twenty-three-year-old Colin Millard was made the manager for the 2002–03 campaign Town, and stayed with the club until the end of the 2006–07 to become Assistant manager at Bracknell Town.
 The club then appointed Neil Goff and Glenn Goudie as joint managers of the club for the 2007–08 season.
 Goff was the former assistant manager of Reading Town when Millard was in charge; Goudie's previous role at the club was the goalkeeping and defensive coach, he was also the former manager of Royal Mail FC in the Reading Football League.
 In September 2007 Millard resigned as Assistant Manager at Bracknell Town and was re-appointed as Manager, with Goudie and Goff reverting to the position of Joint Assistant Managers.

 In June 2008 Reading Town moved across leagues to join the Premier Division of the Hellenic Football League.
 The first season in the new league saw the club finish eighth, and win the Berks & Bucks Senior Trophy again, when they beat Newport Pagnell Town in the final 2–0.
 The next season saw the club become runners-up of the Hellenic League Floodlit Cup and the Berks & Bucks Senior Trophy, but gained some consolation by winning the Southern Combination Cup for the first time.

 At the end of season Colin Millard resigned and was replaced by former Henley Town boss Roddy Slater.
 Roddy's stint in charge lasted only one season and he resigned at the end of 2010–11 to be succeeded by Mark Bartley.
 Under Mark Bartley the club went on to win the Hellenic League Supplementary cup, beating Highmoor Ibis 4–3 in the final.
 At the end of the season Bartley resigned due to not wanting to work on a smaller budget for the following season.
 Michael Butcher was appointed as Bartleys replacement but only lasted till January 2013 when he quit as manager and former manager Colin Millard took over.
 In June 2013 Millard's appointment was made permanent.

 In February 2016, Reading Town were closed down by owners Battersea and Wandsworth TUC.

 Stadium

 Reading Town played their home games at Scours Lane Stadium, in the Tilehurst area of the town.

 The stadium has a capacity of 2,000, of which 162 is covered seating.
 The record attendance for a Reading Town game is 1,067 against AFC Wimbledon at Scours Lane on 3 May 2003.

-Scours Lane is the second-highest capacity football stadium in Reading, next to Madejski Stadium, home of Sky Bet Championship side Reading.
+Scours Lane is the second-highest capacity football stadium in Reading, next to Madejski Stadium, home of EFL League One side Reading.
 The ground is now used by Reading City F.C.